zsmeng9/ContourApp/README.md

 Getting Started:

-cd ContourApp

-virtualenv app
+clone respository

-cd app
+cd ContourApp/app

 source bin/activate

 python contour.py

-The webapp should be up!
+The webapp should be up at localhost:5000